sf-wdi-21/notes/week-07/day-02-sql/dawn-intro-sql/README.md

 Feel free to use the `pqsl` console to try out the following.
 Once you're comfortable with it, try using a `.sql` file.

+If you would like to load, execute, and save `.sql` files a safe sandbox environment, head on ever to this [online SQL interpreter](http://kripken.github.io/sql.js/GUI/).
+It's handy!

 #Our First Table

 Now let's try to create our first Table within the new database.
 Note: please feel free to shorten attribute names so they're easier to type.